-there is a (dotted) morphism that makes the two squares commute, and if the outer rectangle is a pullback, then the rightmost square is also a pullback. \begin{rem}[Pullbacks vs. weak-pulbacks] The preservation of images by pullbacks and the functoriality also imply the preservation of images by weak pullbacks, in the sense that, if the outer rectangle is a weak pullback, then the rightmost square is also a weak pullback. \end{rem}

-\begin{exa} In $\Set$, the image of a function is the usual notion of image, that is, the subset $\{f(a) \mid a \in A\}$ of $B$.
-Since $\Set$ is regular, and regular epis are surjective functions, the image factorisation is given by the (surjection,injection)-factorisation of the function $f$. \end{exa}
+there is a (dotted) morphism that makes the two squares commute, and if the outer rectangle is a pullback, then the rightmost square is also a pullback.
+For a gentle overview of regular categories, an interested reader can look into~\cite{butz98}. \begin{exa} In $\Set$, the image of a function is the usual notion of image, that is, the subset ${f(a) \mid a \in A}$ of $B$.
+Since $\Set$ is regular, and regular epis are surjective functions, the image factorisation is given by the (surjection, injection)-factorisation of the function $f$. \end{exa} \begin{rem}[Pullbacks vs. weak pullbacks] In many places in this paper, where pullbacks would naturally play a role, they can be replaced by weak pullbacks, leading to laxer conditions.
+A \emph{weak pullback} of a cospan $\map{f}{X}{Z}$ and $\map{g}{Y}{Z}$ is given by a commutative square (as on the left):

+such that, for every other commutative square as in the middle, there is (not necessarily a unique) morphism $\map{\phi}{U}{V}$ with $\alpha_i\cdot\phi = \beta_i$.
+We denote them by a dashed corner (while proper pullbacks are denoted by plain corners).
+If we are in a category where pullbacks exist, weak pullbacks can be equivalently reformulated as the commutative squares as on the left, such that, if the pullback of $f$ and $g$ is given as on the right, then the unique morphism $\map{\psi}{V}{W}$ with $\gamma_i\cdot\psi = \alpha_i$ is a split epi.

+As a first example of replacement of pullbacks by weak pullbacks, the preservation of images by pullbacks and the functoriality also imply the preservation of images by weak pullbacks, in the sense that, if the outer rectangle is a weak pullback, then the rightmost square is also a weak pullback. \end{rem}